Sibyl de Neufmarché: The Anarchy

 After Henry I's death in 1135, the throne of England was seized by Stephen of Blois, a grandson of William I of England.
 Henry's daughter, Empress Matilda (Maud), also claimed the throne, and had the support of the Marcher Lords.
 On the death of her husband, the Holy Roman Emperor, Henry V, in 1125, Matilda had returned to England for the first time in 16 years.
 At the insistence of her father, the barons (including Stephen) swore to uphold Matilda's rights as his heir.
 Matilda married Geoffrey of Anjou in 1128.
 They lived together in France, having three sons; the eldest of whom was to become King Henry II of England.
 Initially, Miles supported Stephen.
 In about 1136, Stephen granted Sibyl's husband the entire honour of Gloucester and Brecknock, and appointed him Constable of Gloucester Castle, whereby Miles became known as one of Stephen's "henchmen".
+Miles received Stephen at Gloucester in May 1138 and participated in his the kings' siege of Shrewsbury.

 Llanthony Priory had been established near Crucorney, in the Vale of Ewyas, in 1118; Wales' earliest Augustine monastery.
 Miles' father, Walter de Gloucester, had retired there by 1126.
 The unrest that had been simmering in Wales during the last years of Henry's reign, boiled over in 1135 on his death.
 The area around the priory returned to Welsh rule, coming under such “hostile molestation” from the Welsh that the non-Welsh canons decided to leave.
 Miles established a new Priory for them in Gloucester, England, which they called Llanthony Secunda, in 1136.
 Sometime after 1137, Sibyl, together with her husband, made a further endowment to Llanthony Secunda.